duahau13/content-app/content/01.posts/how-to-secure-a-vps.md

 ---
-title: "How to secure a VPS"
+title: How to secure a VPS
-author: "Duong Thu"
+author: Duong Thu
-date: "2024-9-12"
+date: 2024-9-12
 draft: false
-description: "After you have successfully created a Compute Instance, there are a few initial configuration steps you should perform within your new Linux system."
+description: After you have successfully created a Compute Instance, there are a few initial configuration steps you should perform within your new Linux system.
-categories: ["linux", "vps"]
+categories:
+  - linux
+  - vps
-tags: ["begginer"]
+tags:
+  - begginer
 image:
-  src: "/img/cyber-security.jpg"
+  src: /img/cyber-security.jpg
-  alt: "How to strengthen security of a VPS"
+  alt: How to strengthen security of a VPS
-slug: "how-to-secure-a-vps"
+slug: how-to-secure-a-vps
 ---

 After you have successfully created a Compute Instance, there are a few initial configuration steps you should perform within your new Linux system.
 This includes updating your system, setting the timezone, configuring a custom hostname, adding a limited user, hardening SSH to prevent unauthorized access, and configuring a firewall.
 These steps ensure your instance is up to date, secure, and ready for use.